COVID vaccine mandate begins for New York City teachers, staff - NewsBreak

 Maurice Jones, 46, a support staff member at a Manhattan middle school, said he got vaccinated months ago but he sympathizes with co-workers who have not gotten the shots.
 “If they’ve got to get tested more they’ve got to get tested more,” Jones said.
 “I don’t think they should lose their job.”

-Roxanne Rizzi, who teaches technology at an elementary school in Queens, waited until Friday to get her first coronavirus vaccine shot.Astronaut Barbie doll jets off on zero gravity flight
+Roxanne Rizzi, who teaches technology at an elementary school in Queens, waited until Friday to get her first coronavirus vaccine shot.No winner: Biggest Powerball jackpot in months grows larger

 “I had to do it for the finances of my family,” she said.